-- hours in assigned locations. - Social Probation.
-May include exclusion from participation in extracurricular activities, athletics, and school-sponsored social events for up to one academic year.
-Students are entitled to attend school, but must leave campus immediately at the end of the school day.
+- Attending as a spectator to any athletic or extracurricular event. - Participating in intramural sports. - Attending ETHS school dances. - Attending non-ETHS school dances. - Leaving campus for lunch or during unscheduled periods. - Students are entitled to attend school, but must leave campus immediately at the end of the school day.
 This also includes off campus privileges for lunch. - Suspension.
 Supervised assignment to the Alternative Learning Center.
 You are expected to make up work missed while on suspension.
 You may not practice or participate in athletics/extracurricular activities during this suspension.
 Class work missed during suspension is to be made up for credit.
 Suspension.
 Restriction from school, school-related activities and all school property.
 Class work missed on suspension is to be made up for credit.
 Students are allowed up to two days for every day on suspension to make up their work.
 You may not practice or participate in athletics/extracurricular activities during this suspension.